It's Tomato Time!

 Posted by Tent

-While the peak of the season has arrived a bit later than usual, the wait is officially over.
+While this season's weather has been a little challenging on our tomato crops, it is finally time.
 Time to break out your saucepans, canning supplies and tomato slicing knives, because our fields are producing some of the tastiest tomatoes you'll find all year.
-Whether you are looking for some unique heirloom varieties to can and enjoy all winter, San Marzanos to turn into a delicious sauce, or sweet, intense dry farmed Early Girls to savor on the spot, we have the tomato to meet your every culinary wish and desire.
+Whether you are looking for some unique heirloom varieties to try in summer salads, San Marzanos to turn into a delicious sauce, or sweet, intense dry farmed Early Girls to savor on the spot, we have the tomato to meet your every culinary wish and desire.

 Out in the fields, our tomato plants are currently heavy with delicious fruit ripening on every vine.
-Summer's heat has finally caught up with our plantings, and the combo of climate, soil and sunshine is producing some top-quality tomatoes.
+The combo of climate, soil and sunshine is producing some top-quality tomatoes.
 This most recent heat wave translates to even more flavorful tomatoes, and as our field crews keep up with our quickly producing plants, you can expect to find lower prices at our farmers' market stands.
-If you have been considering a few bulk purchases this year but haven't quite yet found the inspiration, trust that it won't get any better - and possibly any more affordable - than it is right now.

-We currently have a high volume of San Marzano tomatoes being harvested, which are excellent for making an authentic Italian-style Pomodoro sauce.
+We currently have a good amount of Italian Plum Tomatoes being harvested, which are excellent for making an authentic Italian-style Pomodoro sauce.
 Along with these tomatoes, we usually have mixed saucing flats of our heirloom varieties available at most markets.
 These saucing flats contain between 10 - 12 lbs of softer tomatoes ideal for a wide range of uses.
 Most customers go for sauces and soups, but these soft, delicious beauties are also great for juicing, stews and roasted salsas.
 Our flats of perfectly ripe heirlooms - that you can personally hand-select - are also available at all of our markets, and are excellent for canning projects so you can enjoy heirloom flavor long after the cold rains wrap up our tomato growing season.

 Another customer canning favorite are our dry-farmed Early Girl tomatoes.
 These sweet tomatoes contain less water, and therefore make a rich batch of preserved summertime flavors.
 Some customers like to mix these with heirlooms during the canning or saucing process for some additional sweetness.
 They also make vibrant, bright red tomato juice and ketchup that is to die for - and this is coming from a staunch condiment avoider.

-Whatever you fancy - tomato-wise at least - we will have available at the stand in the coming weeks.
-The window is relatively short, unfortunately, and as the days grow shorter our tomato plants will produce less fruit and take longer to ripen.
-We hope to have tomatoes through october, but if you are looking to preserve, sauce or otherwise enjoy the season's highest quality, then try to pick up a flat or two today.
+Whatever you fancy - tomato-wise at least - we will have available at most market stands in the coming weeks.
+As the days grow shorter our tomato plants will produce less fruit and take longer to ripen.
+We hope to have tomatoes through october, but we are definitely coming into some peak season quality right now.

 Market Hall Produce